 Step 1.
 DB adapters monitor in add/update in the target master tables.
 When there is new data coming in, capture the delta’s data sequencing ID as response.
+Dick???
+Explain in more detail more to monitor the data changes or what is the criteria for monitoring?
+Do we need to discuss with Maxim’s?

 Step 2.
 The pre-defined proxy service will use the captured ID to invoke an message enricher service so as to retrieved all details of the delta record.